 \subsection{Organization of the paper}

-In Section \ref{sec:noncommutative} we recall the notations related to non-commutative random variables and non-commutative random vectors.
-In Section \ref{sec:unitarily} we study unitarily invariant random matrices with non-commutative entries.
-In Section \ref{sec:non-commuting-entries} we study representations as random matrices with non-commutative entries and prove our main result.
-In Section \ref{sec:applications} we present applications of the main result and provide proofs of the results presented in Section \ref{subsec:concrete-applications}.
+In Section \ref{sec:noncommutative}, we recall the notations related to non-commutative random variables and non-commutative random vectors.
+In Section \ref{sec:unitarily}, we study unitarily invariant random matrices with non-commutative entries.
+In Section \ref{sec:non-commuting-entries}, we study representations as random matrices with non-commutative entries and prove our main result (Theorem \ref{theo:main_theorem} will be proved in a more precise formulation as Theorem \ref{theo:main_theorem-RELOADED}).
+In Section \ref{sec:applications}, we present applications of the main result and proofs of the results presented in Section \ref{subsec:concrete-applications}.